dreamportdev/Osdev-Notes/05_Scheduling/02_Scheduler.md

 ### Triggering the Scheduler

 As mentioned above we're going to have the scheduler run in response to the timer interrupt, but it can be triggered however we want.
-There's nothing to stop us only have the scheduler run when a big red button is pushed, if wanted.
+There's nothing to stop us only running the scheduler when a big red button is pushed, if we want.
 Having the scheduler attached to the timer interrupt like this is a good first effort to ensuring it gives each process a fair share of cpu time.

 For the following sections we assume the interrupt handlers look like the ones described in the interrupt handling chapter, and all route to a single function.
 We're going to have a function called `scheduler()` that will do process selection for us.
 Patching that into our interrupt routing function would look something like: